survivejs/webpack-book/manuscript/01_introduction.md

 ## How is This Book Organized?

-The first two parts of the book introduce you to webpack and its basic concepts.
-You will develop basic configuration you can then expand to fit your specific purposes.
-The early chapters are task oriented.
-You can refer to them later if you forget how to achieve something specific with webpack.

-The latter portion of the book focuses more on advanced topics.
-You will learn more about loading specific types of assets.
-You will also deepen your understanding of webpack's chunking mechanism, learn to utilize it for package authoring, and write your own loaders.
+The book has been split up into smaller parts each of which discusses a specific topic in greater detail.
+First you will develop a basic configuration that's then expanded to work with a variety of formats and different styling approaches.
+After that we'll discuss build related concerns and techniques while developing the configuration further.
+Finally we'll discuss a variety of advanced techniques while learning more about npm packages.

 ## Who is This Book for?